slashformotion/jekyll-archie/README.md

 ## Usage

-I will release a template repository to use with this theme
+I will release a template repository to use with this theme.

+Meanwhile you can use the `_BLANK_config.yml` as a starting point for your config.